solidi/hl-mods/workspace/redist/readme.txt

         - "fastweapons" - weapons fire fast
         - "jack" - we don't make it until you order it
         - "piratehat" - argh matey
-        - "marshmello" - come back home to you
+        - "marshmellow" - come back 1999 to you
         - "crate" - a tribute to boxwars
     - Added remaining mutator icons
     - Improved "volatile" to blow up single player monsters too